dunglas/doctrine-json-odm/README.md

 ### Using type aliases

 Using custom type aliases as `#type` rather than FQCNs has a couple of benefits:
-- In case you move or rename your document classes, you can just update your type map without migrating db content
+- In case you move or rename your document classes, you can just update your type map without migrating database content
-- For applications that might store millions of records with json documents, this can also save some storage space
+- For applications that might store millions of records with JSON documents, this can also save some storage space

 You can introduce type aliases at any point in time.
-Already persisted json documents with class names will still get deserialized correctly.
+Already persisted JSON documents with class names will still get deserialized correctly.

 #### Using Symfony

 In order to use type aliases, add the bundle configuration, e.g. in `config/packages/doctrine_json_odm.yaml`:

 ```yaml
 dunglas_doctrine_json_odm:
     type_map: